awesomesjh/LaughingStock/README.md

 Checking my stock portfolio using a trading app can be troublesome due to 2FA.
 This is annoying if I just want to take a quick glance at my portfolio.

 ### User Stories
-- I am a retail investor, and would like an easy way to check my stock portfolio, so that I dont have to go through the hassle of 2FA and deal with long loading times.
+- As a retail investor, I seek a seamless and efficient method to access my stock portfolio, eliminating the need for cumbersome 2FA procedures and minimizing the frustration caused by lengthy loading times.
-- I am a retail investor, and would like an application with analysis tools, so that I can gain an insight on my portfolio's performance and make informed investments.
+- As a retail investor, I am eager to have an application offering a range of robust analysis tools, including pie charts for a visual breakdown of my portfolio's composition, line charts to track its historical performance, and candlestick charts for detailed market trends.
+With these comprehensive tools, I can gain valuable insights into my portfolio's performance and make well-informed investment decisions confidently.
+- As a retail investor, I would like to get the latest news related to my portfolio, so that I can stay informed about market developments, track the impact of relevant events on my investments, and make timely and well-informed decisions to optimize my portfolio's performance.
+- As a retail investor, I would like an application with a simple and intuitive user interface that not only enhances ease of use but also captivates with its aesthetically pleasing design, ensuring a seamless and delightful investment experience.
+- As a retail investor, I would like the convenience of checking my stock portfolio on the go, facilitated through a user-friendly Telegram bot that offers real-time updates and easy access to vital investment information at my fingertips.

 ### Tech Stack
 - Frontend: React